 After the simple eliminations are completed in a Sudoku, we sometimes get to a point where the next step isn't obvious.
 The Pincer is a pattern that may help eliminate one more candidate and get past the impasse.
 A Chain is an 'extended' pincer and is a bit harder to detect.
-But once you get adept at finding Pincers and Chains, they become invaluable in solving Sudokus.
-Others may have called this pattern the 'XY Wing'.
+But once you get adept at finding Pincers and Chains, they become invaluable for solving Sudokus.
+The basic Pincer pattern is popularly called the 'XY Wing', and chains are called 'XY Chains'.
+This note shows a few methods to find Chains.

 To get started, perform the simple eliminations and mark each cell with possible remaining candidates.
 Now the goal is to eliminate more candidates.
 For the basic Pincer, find a sequence of 3 cells, each with only 2 candidates, that have the pattern AB - BC - CA. Further, the cells containing AB and BC should be in the same zone, and BC and CA should be in a zone.
 'Zone' means the same row, column or macro cell.
 If you find such a pattern, then other cells that are in the same zone as both AB and CA cannot have the digit A as a candidate.
 This is because one of either AB or CA will be the digit A. Think of AB and CA as the tips of the Pincer and they squeeze out any A that is in its grips.
 Applying this technique to cells with 3 candidates is possible, but is more tricky.